mikel/mail/README.md

 * RFC5322 Support, Reading and Writing
 * RFC6532 Support, reading UTF-8 headers
-* RFC2045-2049 Support for multipart emails
+* RFC2045-2049 Support for multipart email
-* Support for creating multipart alternate emails
+* Support for creating multipart alternate email
-* Support for reading multipart/report emails &amp; getting details from such
+* Support for reading multipart/report email &amp; getting details from such
 * Wrappers for File, Net/POP3, Net/SMTP
 * Auto-encoding of non-US-ASCII bodies and header fields

-Mail is RFC5322 and RFC6532 compliant now, that is, it can parse US-ASCII and UTF-8 emails and generate US-ASCII emails.
-There are a few obsoleted syntax emails that it will have problems with, but it also is quite robust, meaning, if it finds something it doesn't understand it will not crash, instead, it will skip the problem and keep parsing.
+Mail is RFC5322 and RFC6532 compliant now, that is, it can parse US-ASCII and UTF-8 email and generate US-ASCII email.
+There are a few obsoleted email syntax that it will have problems with, but it also is quite robust, meaning, if it finds something it doesn't understand it will not crash, instead, it will skip the problem and keep parsing.
 In the case of a header it doesn't understand, it will initialise the header